-Rickey Dennis covers North Charleston and faith & values for the Post and Courier.
+Rickey Dennis covers North Charleston and the religious community for The Post and Courier.

 The city will host its first statewide competition when it welcomes the 2020 South Carolina High School League State Swim Meet scheduled for October 10 and October 12.

 A North Charleston couple is enjoying what life is like after decades of answering God's call to serve congregations across the country.

 Conservationists say the city's recent decision to revise its tree and river buffer rules are a rollback of environmental protections that safeguard communities and natural resources.